Science and technology in Romania

-Science and technology in Romania is well developed, with the presence of several universities and research institutes, and has a distinguished tradition going back more than a century.
-Romania was ranked 48th in the Global Innovation Index in 2021, up from 50th in 2019.
+Science and technology are well developed in Romania, with the presence of several universities and research institutes, and have a distinguished tradition going back more than a century.
+Romania was ranked 49th in the Global Innovation Index in 2025.

 Aviation and aeronautics

 On March 18, 1906 Traian Vuia achieved a short hop at a height of about 30 cm.
 His flight was performed in Montesson near Paris and was about 12 m long.

 Henri Coandă was a Romanian inventor and pioneer of aviation.
 He exhibited the non-flying Coandă-1910 at the Second International Aeronautical Exhibition in Paris in October 1910, and built his first flying aircraft in 1911.
 He discovered the Coandă effect of fluidics, and was the first to recognize the practical application of the phenomenon in aircraft design.

 On May 14, 1981, Romania became the 11th country in the world to have an astronaut in space.
 That astronaut, Dumitru Prunariu later served as president of the Romanian Space Agency.